mshafer1/website/_Blog/have_your_cake_and_eat_it_too.md

 ### Problem 4: Running the jekyll server AND pytest at the same time

-There are multiple ways of solving this, including launching a detached tmux, but I chose to go with just using bash's fork syntax (`&`) to avoid having one more thing to install and get setup.
+There are multiple ways of solving this, including launching a detached tmux, but I chose to go with just using Bash's fork syntax (`&`) to avoid having one more thing to install and get setup.

 I also added a 5 second sleep in after starting the server to allow it time to generate and get setup.